Gear Review:

 Curiously, the triangle waves -while exhibiting some lopsided bowing -fared much better and sounded

 the most authentic of the SE-02's oscillator waveforms.
 And YES, I do understand that few if any synths put out perfectly symmetrical "text-book" waveforms.
-I also realize waveshapes can be contorted depending upon their frequency ( i.e: appearing more compressed at high frequencies and more spaced at lower frequencies, etc. ), not to mention the effects of filtering, envelopes, LFO modulation upon the wave's shape.
+I also realize waveshapes can be distorted depending upon their frequency ( i.e: appearing more compressed at high frequencies and more spaced at lower frequencies, etc. ), not to mention the effects of filtering, envelopes, LFO modulation upon the wave's shape.
 However, these were the raw unfiltered waveforms -coming straight out of the SE-02's oscillators!
-With oscillators being the sonic "heart" of any synth, these distortions are cause for concern -unless you're into a "hyped" saccharine sound.
+With oscillators being the sonic "heart" of any synth, these distortions are cause for concern -unless you're into thin "hyped" upper midrange and headache inducing highs.
+After a while, the SE-02's thin ( -bass emasculated ) "hyped" upper mids and highs start to "tense you up".
+More than once - while auditioning and programming sounds on the SE-02,

 ( $50.00 ) PAIA "Gnome" vs. ( $500.00 ) "SE-02" !

 In 1975-76' PAIA ( -a DIY kit company ) debuted their ( $49.95 ) "Gnome" Micro Synthesizer.
 Being a teenage kid in highschool at the time I bought and built one.
 The "Gnome" was only intended to be a low-cost educational "toy" ( -to teach budding electronic musicians the rudiments of electronic music ).
 Despite that, the "Gnome" had a very cool oscillator section with triangle, sawtooth and square waves along with a "skew" control knob ( -allowing you to transform the triangle into a sawtooth wave and the square into a pulse wave ).
 By manually turning this knob back and forth you could approximate pulse-width modulation of the square wave.
-A very cool feature!
+A very cool feature for a $50.00 kit synth of the 1970's to have!

 More over, the "Gnome's" oscillator section sounded phenomenally good!
 Especially it's sawtooth wave.
 It's warm, musically rich, full-throated timbre was an absolute joy to listen to.
 The very essence of what "analog" should sound like!
 It's amazing that this $50.00 DIY "kit-built" synthesizer's oscillator section sounds soooooooooo much better than the one employed in the SE-02!
 At 1/10th of the professionally built SE-02's suggested price, the "Gnome's" oscillator absolutely crushes the SE-02's.
 By comparison,